NiteeshL/RecurseNoMore/README.md

 ## 🚀 Overview

-This project a custom **`fastreturn`** keyword to the Java language - a performance optimization feature designed to dramatically improve recursive function execution by bypassing stack unwinding operations.
+This project introduces a custom **`fastreturn`** keyword to Java - a performance optimization feature designed to dramatically improve recursive function execution by bypassing stack unwinding operations.

 ## 🔧 Technical Architecture